Start your business

-The fact that corporations can be treated as independent legal entities, limiting the liabilities of the owners and managers and allowing the corporation to enter into contracts and maintain stability over time, makes them a popular business type.
+Corporations are popular business types because they can be treated as independent legal entities, limiting the liabilities of the owners and managers and allowing the corporation to enter into contracts and maintain stability over time.

 This article will guide you through how to start a corporation in the state of South Carolina.